vignesh-0002/Devops-2024/AWS/ECS/ECS-terrafrom-code/version-2/Readme.md

 ### 5️⃣ aws_iam_role_policy_attachment.ecs_task_execution_policy
 **Purpose**: Attaches the AWS-managed policy `AmazonECSTaskExecutionRolePolicy` to the ECS task execution role, enabling ECS tasks to pull images, send logs, and access secrets.

+# 3. 🖥️ ECS-based application on EC2 using a Launch Template

+- This section of Terraform code provisions core infrastructure to support an ECS-based application on EC2 using a Launch Template, Auto Scaling Group, Load Balancer, Listeners, and Security Groups.

+## 3.1 EC2 Launch Template
+In our code the EC2 launch template created the following:
+   - An EC2 launch template that defines the configuration for ECS container instances, including:
+   - AMI (ami-0b42a7f312a9ed8a5)
+   - Instance type (t3.micro)
+   - Key pair (vignesh)
+   - IAM role (ecs_instance_profile)
+   - Disk config (30GB gp2)
+   - ECS bootstrap script (ecs.sh via user_data)

+## 3.2 Auto Scaling Group (ASG)
+   - An Auto Scaling Group that:
+     - Launches EC2 instances using the Launch Template
+     - Spans two public subnets
+     - Maintains between 1 and 3 ECS container instances
+     - Automatically registers instances with ECS via the ecs.sh bootstrap script
+## 3.3 🌐 Application Load Balancer (ALB)
+ - An external ALB that:
+      - Distributes traffic across frontend/backend services
+      - Is placed in public subnets
+      - Associated with the general security group
+      - Tagged as ecs-alb
+## 3.4 🔁 ALB Listeners
+   - Creates:

+        - HTTP listener (port 80):
+             -   Forwards HTTP requests to frontend target group
+        - HTTPS listener (port 443):
+             -   Uses ACM certificate for SSL termination
+             -   Forwards HTTPS requests to frontend target group
+## 4. Security Groups
+### 4.1 🔧 General ECS Security Group
+- Creates:
+     - Allows:
+          - SSH (22) from anywhere (⚠️ insecure)
+          - HTTP (80) and HTTPS (443) from anywhere
+          - Used by EC2 instances and ALB
+### 4.2 🌐 Frontend Security Group
+- Creates:
+     - Allows:
+          - Port 3000 inbound from ALB SG (used by frontend container)
+          - Used by ECS frontend service

+## 4.3 🔒 Backend Security Group
+- Creates:
+     - Allows:
+         - Port 8080 inbound only from ALB SG
+         - Used by ECS backend service (Spring Boot API)